-We begin by considering the one-dimensional transverse field Ising model (TFIM).
+We begin by considering the one-dimensional TFIM.
 More precisely, we consider a spin chain with periodic boundary conditions, an even number $N=20$ of spins, and set the coupling and the external field coefficient to one.
 The Hamiltonian of the model can be written as

 Since the system is invariant under permutation symmetry, we can compare our approach to the Heisenberg forging with ARNN.
-Because of to the symmetry, we can choose $\sigma_A = \sigma_B$, which reduces the number of possible bitstrings.
+Because of the symmetry, we can choose $\sigma_A = \sigma_B$, which reduces the number of possible bitstrings.
 As above, a cutoff dimension of $k=8$ is chosen for the number of bitstrings, which was chosen by trial and error.
-Fig.~\ref{fig:chain1D_k8_results} shows the energy error ratio
+Figure~\ref{fig:chain1D_k8_results} shows the energy error ratio

 for the three forging schemes, i.e., Schrödinger with a random uniform set of bitstrings, Schrödinger with the generated set, and Heisenberg forging with the generated set.
 Following Ref. \cite{patrick_EF}, a pre\hyp training of the quantum circuit over 1000 iterations is performed.
 In both cases, the unitaries take the form of hardware efficient ansatz